datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 gb_all_test_treat <- prepare(treat_plan, gb_all_test, varRestriction = newvars)
 ```

-### Use Cross-Validation to Determine Best Number of Trees
+### Use Cross-Validation to Optimize Number of Trees

 ``` r
 # Run xgb.cv cross validation on gb_all_train